 What is rubella?

-Rubella, commonly called German measles, is a relatively mild, viral illness that rarely causes noticeable symptoms in children.
-However, pregnant women who get infected with rubella virus also expose their babies which may result in serious complications.
-Infected babies can be born with defects such as cataracts, deafness, heart defects, and mental retardation, or the pregnancy can end in a miscarriage or stillbirth.
+Rubella is an illness caused by the rubella virus.
+Rubella usually causes mild symptoms in children.
+However, rubella is very dangerous during pregnancy and for developing babies.
 Rubella is not the same as measles (rubeola), though the two illnesses do share some characteristics, including a red rash.
 Rubella is caused by a different virus than measles and is neither as infectious nor as severe as measles.
 Rubella is now rare in the United States due to widespread immunization.

 Who gets rubella?

-Rubella occurs more often in persons who have never been vaccinated against rubella.
+Rubella occurs more often in people who have never been vaccinated against rubella.
 Although eliminated in the United States, rubella is still common in other countries.
 The virus can be brought into the U.S. at any time by visitors who have rubella.
-Also, unvaccinated U.S. residents traveling abroad can become infected and unknowingly bring the disease back home with them.
+Unvaccinated U.S. residents traveling abroad can become infected and bring the disease back home with them.

 How is rubella spread?